Gattani-Sanket/Gattani-Sanket/README.md

 🎓 **Education**:
-- MSc in Computer Science and Engineering (University at Buffalo)
+- MS in Computer Science and Engineering (University at Buffalo)
 - BE in Computer Engineering (Pune Institute of Computer Technology)

 🚀 **Experience**: